azellsworth/azellsworth.github.io/_posts/2015-08-20-debugging-short-code-with-snippits.md

 ##Debugging short code

 Have you ever been writing a short piece of javascript and wished you could debug it easily?
-If you enjoy using the chrome developer tools (which has a great debugger), they have a special feature called snippits to help you with just that.
+If you enjoy using the chrome developer tools (which have a great debugger), they have a special feature called snippits to help you with just that.

 ##Snippits